sandervandevelde/grafana-influxdb-telegraf/readme.md

 * fill in a bucket (I used 'telemetry')
 * WARNING: Remember the admin token shown here on the page.
 It will not be shown again!
 * Chose 'configure later' so we have a clean influxdb
-* create an API token for the Telegraf agent so it can connect to the InfluxDB
+* Create an API token for the Telegraf agent so it can connect to the InfluxDB

 ## Telegraf

-Steps to roll out Telegraf as Kubernetes pod:
+Steps to roll out Telegraf as a Kubernetes pod:

 ```
 sudo kubectl delete namespace nstelegraf